 UCSD has some useful support resources for non-academic needs.
-Check out Basic Needs and Mutual Aid for help with some of the basics every student needs to support the life of the mind.
-And check out Student Health and Well-Being resources to keep you going.
+Check out Basic Needs and Mutual Aid for help with some of the basics every student needs.
+And check out Student Health and Well-Being for resources to keep you going.
+Also, if you are skipping and/or stretching meals, or having challenges accessing food, you may be able to get funds for free food money.
+Details here.